bowtietech/ArduinoSpiBridge/README.md

 Copyright (C) Bowtie Technology, Inc.
 Released under the terms of the MIT License.

-A simple transmit-only USB -> SPI bridge, designed for the Arduino Nano: https://store.arduino.cc/usa/arduino-nano
+A simple transmit-only USB -> SPI bridge, designed for the ESP8266 (specifically Wemos D1 Mini) or Arduino Nano (may require CS pin reselection): https://store.arduino.cc/usa/arduino-nano

 They're cheaper on Amazon, but official seemed right to put in here.